ochorocho/whitewall/README.md

 # whitewall

-The whitewall plugin gives you a better overview of your working mates activities displayed in a table matrix per week.
+The whitewall plugin gives you a better overview of your work mates activities displayed in a table matrix per week.
-In addition there is Whitewall Graph page which shows the current workload per day.
+In addition there is Whitewall Graph page which shows the current workload per week.

 ## Installation